realnews-gateway/emergency-publishing-system/emergency-channel/ingest/overview.md

 The Ingest module is responsible for:

 - **Source intake**
-  Receiving content from user submissions, crawlers, partner feeds, mirror nodes, and fallback channels.
+  Receiving content from user submissions, automated crawlers, mirrored content streams, and fallback sources.

 - **Initial validation**
-  Ensuring the content is well‑formed and not obviously malicious.
+  Ensuring the content is structurally valid and not obviously malicious.

 - **Normalization**
   Converting diverse formats into a consistent internal representation.

-- **Metadata extraction**
+- **Metadata stripping**
-  Extracting non‑sensitive metadata such as timestamps, language, and source type.
+  Removing sensitive or identifying metadata before any internal processing.

 - **Forwarding to Sanitizer**
   Passing normalized content to the Sanitizer module for deep cleaning and verification.

 ---